Skip to main content

 As the health care landscape evolves to adopt health-related social needs (HRSN) interventions and innovative Food Is Medicine initiatives, CBOs emerge as indispensable allies in this paradigm shift.
 Their deep-rooted community connections act as a bridge between institutional health care and the experiences of diverse populations, providing an intimate understanding of local needs and resources.
 Furthermore, CBOs serve as cultural translators, ensuring that Food Is Medicine interventions resonate with the communities they aim to serve.

 State and Federal agencies are increasingly fostering partnerships with CBOs to integrate medical, behavioral, and social health services.
-The Centers for Medicare & Medicaid Services support these integrations with new guidance and demonstration opportunities.
-Section 1115 Demonstrations allow states to test new approaches in Medicaid service delivery, including addressing HRSNs.
+The Centers for Medicare & Medicaid Services (CMS) supports state innovation through demonstration opportunities and other Medicaid authorities.
+Section 1115 demonstrations allow states to test new approaches in Medicaid service delivery, including nutrition-related and other supportive services, which CMS reviews on a case-by-case basis consistent with federal Medicaid requirements.

-States can expand the range of services and supports available to certain Medicaid beneficiaries, encouraging a more comprehensive approach to health and creating opportunities for CBOs to offer HRSN services that have traditionally been outside the scope of Medicaid coverage.
-These demonstrations also require the development of evaluation criteria to ensure CBOs meet utilization and quality standards for HRSN programming.
+States may use these demonstrations to expand the range of services available to certain Medicaid beneficiaries, creating opportunities for CBOs to contribute to service delivery in areas traditionally outside the scope of Medicaid coverage.
+Demonstrations also include evaluation requirements to assess utilization, quality, and outcomes.

-Medicaid Managed Care Organizations have the option to offer services or settings as an alternative to those covered under the state plan as ILOS traditional services addressing HRSNs, which may not be covered under standard Medicaid benefits.
-ILOS, with many states requiring managed care organizations to conduct HRSN screenings, make referrals, and partner with CBOs to deliver services within community settings.
+Medicaid Managed Care Organizations may also offer services or settings in lieu of those covered under the state plan (commonly referred to as “in lieu of services” or ILOS).
+These services can include nutrition and other supportive services not typically covered under standard Medicaid benefits.
+Many states encourage managed care plans to conduct screenings, make referrals, and partner with CBOs to deliver services in community settings.

 Case Examples